Abhirajgautam28/emovue/blueprint.md

 ## Overview

-A simple Next.js web application with a welcome page and a login page.
-This serves as a basic template for a user authentication flow, with a focus on a modern and visually appealing user interface.
+A simple Next.js web application with a welcome page, a login page, and a protected dashboard page.
+This application demonstrates a complete user authentication flow using NextAuth.js, with a focus on a modern and visually appealing user interface.

 ## Project Structure